Bhupen-1593/VBA/README.md

 - Refer to the `VbaAutoCopy.txt` file for the complete VBA code and a detailed explanation of each code line.

+Note:

+This code will work as per the destination of folder where the files are downloaded, please edit the path and range as per personal needs

-Note: Make sure to adjust the file naming conventions and any client-specific details as needed in the VBA code.
+Adjust the file naming conventions and any client-specific details as needed in the VBA code.